Learn how to accept ecommerce payments, and safeguard your business against the uncertainties of COVID-19

 Alternatively, you can opt for an aggregated merchant account through a company known as a payment facilitator.
 Funky name, but you’ll certainly be familiar with the likes of Square, Zettle, and SumUp – their modern, mobile card readers are a staple on the counters of market stalls and micro-breweries across the country.

 Payment facilitators (PayFacs) are well-suited to small businesses and sole traders.
 They offer straightforward, flat rate pricing, charge no monthly fees, and are typically easier to apply for (Square, for instance, doesn’t run a credit check).

 PayFacs are also called ‘all-in-one’ providers, because they give you the ability to take payments via multiple channels (online, in-store, over the telephone, by mail, and via invoicing) with the convenience of handling everything through a single supplier.

 As for the application process, you’ll have to do it the only way most of us have these days… online.
 When that’s done, it’s time to get down to the real business – accepting payments online.
 To do that, you’ll need a…

 A payment gateway is a piece of software that authenticates and secures payments made through your website.

-Well, how you source your payment gateway service will depend on the type of merchant account you’ve selected (head back up to refresh your memory on what those are).
+Well, how you source your payment gateway service will depend on the type of merchant account you’ve selected.
 Take a look at your options below.